frankframework/frank-manual/docs/source/deploying/tomcatBasic.rst

    ..
 WARNING::

       It is not realistic that we do a manual deployment on Tomcat but that we have DTAP stage LOC.
-If you are developing, use Tomcat4Frank or Docker4Frank if possible.
+If you are developing, use Frank!Runner or Docker4Frank if possible.
 We choose DTAP stage LOC because we are including a Larva test in our deployment, which is not realistic in a production environment.

 #.
 The ``configurations`` directory is stored outside the deployment on your application server.
 You can use the copy you stored in ``/home/root/Downloads/work/configurations``.
 This is not the default location expected by the Frank!Framework.
 You have to tell the Frank!Framework that you choose a custom directory for configuration ``myConfig``.
 You will do this by setting a system property.
 Please add the following line to ``catalina.properties``: ::